Table of Contents:

 If you’ve already noticed rust on your car, the only way to stop it from spreading is to have it removed or completely seal the area to prevent water from entering.

 The level of rust damage and where it has struck will determine if your vehicle can be repaired, and whether or not you can do it yourself.
 If yours is the case of scale or penetrating rust, it’s best to ask your mechanic about ways to proceed.
+If not, let's look at some ways of how to get rust off car paint!

 First off, don’t attempt to repair rust yourself if the damage is severe, if you don’t have the right tools, or if you aren’t confident in your abilities.